tanay-pingalkar/replace.js/README.md

 then `yarn build` <br>
 got to `examples` and start index.html

+## status
+currenly v0.0.1 is available and v0.0.2 will be sooner available on cdn.
+If you want to use very latest replace.js feature, you can clone the repo.
+Currently this is repo is under rapid developemet and you may see some drastic changes.
+Below are some features i will try to provide in v0.0.2.
+- [ ] array support
+- [x] error handler
+- [ ] loops
+- [ ] object support

+## contribution
+this repo is open source and will live open source, contributers are highly welcome.
+You can contribute to this library by following means
+- can report bugs or feature idea on github issue
+- can work on documents
+- can contribute to direct source code

 ## philosophy

 the main goal i have to achieve making this library is to make it simple, lightweight and reactive.
 The name of the library tells the core of the library.
-It just replace `{{ variable_name }}` by your given content in document.body.innerHTML.
+The dom manipulation is very different than other.It just replace `{{ variable_name }}` by your given content in document.body.innerHTML but with some tweaks.
 Thats how it is reactive and you dont have getElementById every where.